 Frequent direct trains carry visitors from London to Leeds in just over two hours with Virgin Trains East Coast.
 The quickest journey time between Leeds and London is just over two hours and during peak times, services run at least every half an hour.
-Leeds is also well connected with all other UK cities by train; First TransPennine Express service provides excellent links from Liverpool, Manchester and York.
+Leeds is also well connected with all other UK cities by train; TransPennine Express provides direct train services links from Liverpool, Manchester, Newcastle, Hull and York into Leeds.
+Save over 50% when you book in advance.
 Cross Country run frequent services to Leeds from many of Britain’s major cities including Newcastle and Birmingham.
 Internationally, Eurostar connections at St Pancras, allow journeys to Leeds from Brussels and Paris to be made in just over five hours.

 Leeds and West Yorkshire is located at the cross roads of the M62 and the M1, with the A1/M1 link making it easy to reach by road from all parts of the UK.
 The M62 runs East to West through West Yorkshire, with the M621 leading from it into the centre of Leeds.